 The permissions granted to a particular user or group over an object by the object’s owner are stored as ACEs in DACL.

-Situations arise when organizations have to keep track of who accessed a particular object, when, from where etc. AD allows you to maintain a log of such events.
+Situations arise when organizations have to keep track of who accessed a particular object, when, from where, etc. AD allows you to maintain a log of such events.
 This can be done by enabling auditing for the particular object under the security tab or by configuring audit policies under GPOs.
 The ACEs in the SACL will define what events have to be audited.
-For example you can audit success and failures of logons on a user account.
+For example, you can audit the success and failures of logons on a user account.

-In the user’s interface it can be viewed under event viewer window as shown in the figure above.
+In the user’s interface, it can be viewed under the event viewer window as shown in the figure above.